40

 Our family has flown to more than six destinations, including San Diego, nearly free using the pass!

-You should earn it if you want to travel and vacation more — especially in the U.S. (Southwest’s international flights include Mexico, Cuba and the Caribbean (see how we flew to Grand Cayman for $260/person), and now Hawaii!) — but don’t have the money to do it.
+You should earn it if you want to travel and vacation more — especially in the U.S. (Southwest’s international flights include Mexico, Cuba and the Caribbean — but don’t have the money to do it.

 Read: How the Southwest Companion Pass Changed My Life

 The other reason I advise earning the pass is because it’s really EASY to do!
-Here at Go to Travel Gal, I don’t recommend complicated miles and points scenarios that require you to be a mathematician or spend hours to check for award flight availability.
+Here at Families Travel Free, I don’t recommend complicated miles and points scenarios that require you to be a mathematician or spend hours to check for award flight availability.

 How Do I Earn It?